Goal celebration: Injuries

-While unusual and somewhat ironic, a variety of football players have injured themselves during celebration: examples include Paulo Diogo (who severed a finger after it got caught in a fence), Thierry Henry, Zlatan Ibrahimović, Fabián Espíndola, (who celebrated a goal that was later disallowed due to offside) and Michy Batshuayi.
+While unusual, a number of football players have injured themselves during celebration: examples include Paulo Diogo (who severed a finger after it got caught in a fence), Thierry Henry, Zlatan Ibrahimović, Fabián Espíndola, (who celebrated a goal that was later disallowed due to offside) and Michy Batshuayi.
 An Indian footballer, Peter Biaksangzuala, died from a spine injury in 2014 following a failed somersault celebration.

 Nicolai Muller once injured himself while celebrating scoring a goal against FC Augsburg when he spun around repeatedly in a "helicopter" style which had until that point been his trademark celebration.
 Medical examination confirmed that the striker had ruptured the ACL in his right knee.
-He was out of action for 10 months, and after his team were relegated he left the club.
+He was out of action for 10 months, and after his team was relegated, he left the club.

 Managers and coaches celebrations

 Managers (and coaching staff) have been known for their exuberant goal celebrations.
-Some notable celebrations include;
+Some notable celebrations include: